kjarnet/backbone-koans/index.md

 ## To-Do

 * make each step a separate git-branch
+* explain examples
 * write a short intro-presentation
+* upgrade to backbone 0.9.9

 ## Disclaimer
 This is *one way* to use Bakcbone.js as basis for an MVC application,